edzaga/sql-course/lectures/week2/lecture7.rst

   * >    "mayor que"
   * <=   "menor o igual a"
   * >=   "mayor o igual a"
-These operators have the same meanings as in C, but <> is the SQL symbol for "not equal to"; it corresponds to != in C.
+These operators have the same meanings as in C, but <> is the SQL symbol for "not equal to"; it corresponds to != in C and also SQL uses = for "equal" as opposed to == on C.

 The values that may be compared include constants and attributes of the relations mentioned after FROM.
 We may also apply the usual arithmetic operators, +, * , and so on, to numeric values before we compare them.
 We may apply the concatenation operator || to strings; for example